Which of the following correctly lists the layers of the stomach ... | Channels for Pearson+

 1

 Step 1: Understand the structure of the stomach wall.
 The stomach wall is composed of four main layers, each with distinct functions and characteristics.
-These layers are organized from the innermost to the outermost as follows: mucosa, submucosa, muscularis externa, and serosa.
+These layers are organized from the innermost layer (closest to the lumen) to the outermost layer (facing the abdominal cavity).

-Step 2: Begin with the innermost layer, the mucosa.
-This layer is responsible for secretion (enzymes, mucus, and gastric acid) and absorption.
-It consists of three sublayers: the epithelium, lamina propria, and muscularis mucosae.
+Step 2: Identify the innermost layer.
+The mucosa is the innermost layer of the stomach wall.
+It contains epithelial cells, connective tissue, and a thin layer of smooth muscle.
+Its primary function is secretion (e.g., mucus, digestive enzymes) and absorption.

-Step 4: The muscularis externa is the third layer.
-It is composed of smooth muscle arranged in three layers (oblique, circular, and longitudinal) that help churn and mix food with gastric secretions, aiding in mechanical digestion.
+Step 4: Understand the third layer.
+The muscularis externa is the third layer, responsible for the stomach's movements, such as churning and mixing food.
+It consists of three layers of smooth muscle: an inner oblique layer, a middle circular layer, and an outer longitudinal layer.

-Step 5: The outermost layer is the serosa.
-This is a thin layer of connective tissue covered by a simple squamous epithelium (mesothelium).
-It reduces friction between the stomach and surrounding organs by secreting serous fluid.
+Step 5: Identify the outermost layer.
+The serosa is the outermost layer of the stomach wall.
+It is a thin layer of connective tissue covered by a layer of simple squamous epithelium, which forms part of the peritoneum and provides protection and structural support.

 Watch next